How to Trace, Report Spoofed/Phishing Emails (With Example)

 " Dear Dennis,

 I recently received a spoofed phishing email from my own email address.
 But Outlook won't let me report it as it thinks it's from me!
 Is there a way to report them?
 I know it's probably useless but I try to do my bit.
-Also, why don't email providers a simple way to see where an email has originally come from in order to prevent spoofing? "
+Also, why don't email programs and services provide a simple way to see where an email has originally come from in order to prevent spoofing? "

 My response: